TyskeRobert/xslt-baerut/README.md

 # Using XSLT to create JSON-based text editions from TEI XML
 **Workshop: Getting started with XSLT** (Oslo, 20 Nov 2024) **BærUt-nettverket**

+## Description

 This repository contains the code necessary to participate in workshop session 3 on 20 Nov 2024.

+Clone the repository and open it with VS Code.
+Run *Go Live* to open it in your system browser.

 ## Software requirements